-It is very difficult to be in a relationship with a Narcissistic Personality.
+It’s very challenging to be in a relationship with a Narcissistic Personality.
 These folks don’t have real and abiding attachments to others.

-They see others as either an extension of themselves, or as a means for some sort of self gratification, or as a vehicle to achieve something they want.
+They see others as either an extension of themselves, a means for self-gratification, or a vehicle to achieve something they want.

-If you’ve ever been involved with someone who has this type of disorder, you’ll note that they rewrite history as they go.
-They distort whole conversations held previously, and any attempt on your part to remind them of something that was said or done will be met with anger, a counterattack, and usually a flat out denial.
+If you become involved with someone who has this type of disorder, you’ll note that they rewrite history as they go.
+They distort whole conversations held previously, and any attempt on your part to remind them of something that was said or done will be met with anger, a counterattack, and usually a flat-out denial.

-If they do something for you, it isn’t out of real love or concern, but rather because it will get them something or add to their need to be admired.
+If they do something for you, it isn’t out of genuine love or concern but rather because it will get them something or add to their need for admiration.

-NPDs can sometimes pose as pillars of the community by participating in charitable events, however, their participation is a vehicle to point out how wonderful they are rather than a feeling for the charity itself or for the recipients of the charity.
+NPDs can sometimes pose as pillars of the community by participating in charitable events.
+However, their participation is a vehicle to point out how wonderful they are rather than a feeling for the charity itself or the recipients of the charity.

-Worse, many NPDs are envious and jealous of their children.
-They insist that the child achieves and reflects well on them, but at the same time is jealous that the child may surpass them.
+Worse, many NPDs are envious of their children.
+They demand that their children achieve and reflect well on them but simultaneously become jealous that their kids may surpass them.

 When you meet a Narcissist, you may have one of two experiences:

-- The first is that for some reason, the Narcissist sees you as having some special beauty, power, status, or importance in which case he will place you on a pedestal and shower you with accolades.
+- He sees you as having exceptional beauty, power, status, or importance, so he places you on a pedestal and showers you with accolades.

-A note about the pedestal: it never lasts.
-You will eventually fall off, or in most cases be thrown off.
-Narcissists do not have real and lasting attachments.
+A note about the pedestal: It never lasts.
+You’ll eventually fall off or, in most cases, be thrown off.
+Narcissists don’t have real and lasting attachments.
+They ultimately become abusive.
 Involvement with them long-term can be emotionally damaging.
-They’re abusive.

 Work and Public Image

 In many cases, NPDs sabotage their work relationships and are not successful.
-They are ultimately self destructive because they cannot make use of previous history or foresee the consequences of their actions, and they don’t realize that others will eventually see through them.
+They’re ultimately self-destructive because they can’t use previous history or foresee the consequences of their actions.
+They don’t realize that others will eventually see through them.

-They have no real ideology or values to speak of other than the promotion of their grandiose self.
+They have no fundamental ideology or values other than promoting their grandiose self.